ckan/ckanext-issues/README.md

 ## Upgrade from older versions

-Should there be any sites running a version of ckanext-issues code from before 9th December 2015, then you need to be aware there were considerable model changes around then e.g. commit https://github.com/datagovuk/ckanext-issues/commit/88ad77a3
+Should there be any sites running a version of ckanext-issues code from before 11th January 2015, then you need to be aware there was a model change in commit https://github.com/datagovuk/ckanext-issues/commit/88ad77a3 - removal of foreign key constraints.

 No automatic migration is provided - feel free to add one to this repo if you have any issues needing migration.
 Otherwise, delete the issue tables, create them again: